alicessilva22/Search-Engine-Optmization-refactor/README.md

 ## Description
-Website was modified to be more user friendly.
-Changes were done to both the html and the css file to format accordingly and make both files look cleaner.
+Initial code for Horiseon website was modified to be more user friendly.
+Changes were done to both the html and the css file to improve formatting and make both files look cleaner.

 ## Usage

-- In Header, the Search Engine Optimization button was not workking.
+- In the header section of the page, the Search Engine Optimization button was not workking.
 ![Hearder](./assets/images/header.png)
 An id was added to code to fix problem